 2025-2026 FLCs

-This FLC will support MTSU faculty in thoughtfully integrating generative AI into their teaching practices while upholding academic integrity and enhancing student learning.
+This FLC supports MTSU faculty in thoughtfully integrating generative AI into their teaching practices while upholding academic integrity and enhancing student learning.
 As AI tools continue to evolve and become more widely used by students, it is essential that educators adapt their courses to meet the realities of this new landscape.
 Ignoring AI is no longer an option; instead, this FLC provides space for faculty to proactively explore how AI can enhance instruction in meaningful and responsible ways.

-Throughout the academic year, participants will collaboratively explore the benefits and challenges of using AI in the classroom.
+Throughout the academic year, faculty participants will collaboratively explore the benefits and challenges of using AI in the classroom.
 In Fall 2025, members will review relevant research, examine case studies, and participate in workshops focused on course design strategies, such as flipped classrooms, AI-enhanced group projects, and innovative assessment approaches.
 In Spring 2026, participants will pilot these strategies in their own courses and regularly reflect on their experiences to refine best practices.

 Participants of this FLC will collaborate across disciplines to design and implement strategies that build students’ professional identities and align with key NACE competencies, specifically career and self-developmentandprofessionalism (NACE, 2025).
 Whether teaching a general education course or a major-specific seminar, faculty will gain practical, time-sensitive tools to enhance career readiness through their instruction.
 Participants will also engage with campus partners and peers to ensure career readiness is not limited to isolated courses but becomes a consistent element of the MTSU student journey.